-Contact Person: Mrs. Sharmila Menezes Email: ssm004@chowgules.ac.in b.
+Contact Person: Mrs. Sharmila Menezes

+Email: ssm004@chowgules.ac.in

+b.
 Writing Centre

-The Writing Centre at Parvatibai Chowgule College was founded with the help of International experts to teach, develop and improve the writing skills of the students.
+The Writing Centre at ParvatibaiChowgule College was founded with the help of International experts to teach, develop and improve the writing skills of the students.
 The writing centre aims to develop the academic writing skills of the students and provides assistance and help with other forms of writing required by students and faculty in the general academic atmosphere.

-Contact Person: Ms. Anila K.P.
+Contact Person: Ms. Sharmila Menezes

-Email: akp003@chowgules.ac.in
+Email: ssm004@chowgules.ac.in